Wil-Ro/BlogPosts/posts/Useful Notes/Quotes.md

 - "Any Technology Indistinguishable From Magic is Hiding Something" -[jason.xyz](jason.xya)
 - "Governments exist for the good of all, if they arnt that then they're a tyrrany that should be overthrown" -12 bytes Page 40
 - "We live in capitalism.
 Its power seems inescapable.
 So did the divine right of kings.
 Any human power can be resisted and changed by human beings." - The classic Usrula K. Le Guin quote
 - "He was not a cold-blooded rationalist.
 He was no calculating machine.
 He was a great humanist whose religion lay in loving his fellow men and trying to serve them...
 He knelt reverently in respect to a friend or friend's faith, but he never pretended to be anything other than what he was, a humanist." - Jennie Lee (wife) describing Aneurin Bevan after his death.
-In my opinion, a solid description of what we should aim to be.z
+In my opinion, a solid description of what we should aim to be.